renrai/buy-tickets-cinema/README.md

 ### Execution Tracking

-We want to track the execution time of each request done to the service and log the time in the Console.
+We want to track the execution time of each request done is log in to the Console
-By default, we set the loggers to log in to the Console, so you only need to worry where to put the Logger in the code.

 ## Add the Request to cUrls file

-We added a file next to this readme named `cUrls.txt`.
+All workflow added to `cUrls.txt`.
-Please add a curl command for each of the commands and queries that you implemented to this file.

 ---